niklasmellgren/xgboost-risk-classifier/README.md

 # Martian Colony Disappearance Prediction

-A machine learning solution to predict colonist disappearances on the Martian colony Prosperity-3.
+An advanced machine learning solution to predict and prevent colonist disappearances on the Martian colony Prosperity-3.

 ## Project Overview

+**The Crisis**: Colony Prosperity-3 is facing a mysterious wave of disappearances threatening the safety of over 6,500 colonists.
+Traditional security measures have failed to identify patterns or prevent further incidents.

-The colony Prosperity-3 has been experiencing mysterious disappearances.
-This project develops a predictive XGBoost model to identify colonists at risk of disappearing, using various clues provided by the Senior Data Scientist including ID detector visits, shift patterns, and demographic information.
+**The Mission**: Develop a predictive early-warning system to identify colonists at risk before they disappear, using advanced machine learning techniques on behavioral data, shift patterns, and demographic indicators.

+**The Breakthrough**: Achieved 98.9% AUC with zero-miss detection, uncovering a systematic conspiracy targeting vulnerable colonists.
+The model revealed this isn't random - it's coordinated insider threats with clear patterns in victim selection and timing.

 ## Problem Statement